Pil3q/Cutting-edge-planner/README.md

 ## Assumptions
 1. Only rectangular and squared pieces are currently supported.
 All measurements are in centimetres.
-2. Patter pieces won't be overlapped
+2. Pattern pieces won't be overlapped
 3. Include the seam allowances in the measurements of each pattern piece (We might add an offset option later to automatically calculate seam allowances)
 4. Unfortunately, as for now the selvedge is not included in the parameters
 5. Pattern matching might be limited